 Never be afraid to ask the attendants which gate you should be at, and how to get there.
 There are plenty of them at all of the larger stations, they speak enough English and are more than willing to help you out.

-During our trip in Tohoku, we kept saying that having our own rental car would’ve been the best way to see all of the natural sites of Aomori.
+During our trip to Tohoku, we kept saying that having our own rental car would’ve been the best way to see all of the natural sites of Aomori.

 You can do it by public transport, but having your own wheels will allow you to stop at all the amazing viewpoints, and find your own quiet place for a picnic or a hike.